 If this is our future, friends, it’s bleak.
 I think I’d be with the Medievalists on this one and shout ‘Back to the soil!’ (quietly, in my room where no one can hear me because I’m too socially awkward to do it in public) but then again maybe that’s just because I don’t know anything else.
 It’s hard to imagine a future where people don’t remember what windows were used for.

 In The Caves of Steel, every aspect of life is planned for you.
-Depending on your social status defined by your job level, you might eat in a soup kitchen every night and shower in a communal bathroom, because resources are too tight to use all the water you want, or buy as much fresh produce as you want.
+Depending on your social status defined by your job level, you might eat in a soup kitchen every night and shower in a communal bathroom.
+Resources are too tight to use all the water you want, or buy as much fresh produce as you want.
 Not that there is much fresh produce; even meat is mass-produced using chemistry.
 Barely anyone can afford the real thing, but once they do it’s a privilege they’d rather not lose.

 Baley wouldn’t commit himself, but now he wondered sickly if ever a man fought harder for that buck, whatever it was, or felt its loss more deeply, than a City dweller fought to keep from losing his Sunday night option on a chicken drumstick – a real-flesh drumstick from a once-living bird.